Josephorokpo/Website-Compromise-Analysis-Brute-Force/README.md

 ## **Methodology and Analysis**

 The investigation began after multiple customer complaints about unusual website behavior and slow computers.
-The issue was replicated in a sandbox environment, observing the download prompt and subsequent redirection.
+The issue was replicated in a sandbox environment by the cybersecurity analyst, observing the download prompt and subsequent redirection.
 Network traffic was captured using tcpdump to analyze the communication flow.

 My methodology involved: